 Before a student can secure federal loans, they must complete a FAFSA form so their federal eligibility can be determined.
 Once the FAFSA is received and processed by NYU, the Office of Financial Aid will suggest federal loans that families may use to cover their NYU costs.
 The student is notified via Albert to review the awards, accept the items they wish to use, and to read the steps needed to secure the loans.
 Students and parents must complete all steps indicated on their Albert account or the loan will not disburse to the bill.
-Details for all the steps can be found at 3 Steps to Secure your Direct Loan.
+Details for all the steps can be found at Direct Loan Instructions.

 Please note: Loans cannot disburse prior to 10 days before the beginning of the semester, even though you may be given credit on your bill prior to that time.

 If you are not being given credit for financial aid that was offered to you in your award, there are a few steps that you may take to make sure you aid is reflected to your NYU e-Bill.

 A "Hold" can be placed on a student’s account by the Office of Financial as well as other offices across the University.
 It is important to click the "details" link for instructions.
 Please be aware that once the hold is resolved, the "Hold" is not released instantly, but typically takes two to three business days to clear.

 One of the most common "Hold" reasons is "Enrollment Mismatch" (watch the video in the column at right).
 You must be registered for the minimum number of credits we anticipated on your financial aid award for your aid to disburse.
 If you intend to register for fewer credits than we anticipated, please update your enrollment in your Albert Student Center so that financial aid adjustments can be made (if necessary) to your aid eligibility.
 Please note there are minimum enrollment requirements for items such as federal loans, Pell Grant, and NYU Scholarship if these are offered to you.
 Please be aware of this when making adjustments to your enrollment.